Abelian varieties not isogenous to Jacobians over global fields: Hecke operators in characteristic

-Analogously, we define $T_x^k\Ag$ to be the $k$'th order neighborhood of $x$ in $\Ag$.
-We define a primitive kth order Serre-Tate direction to be the base change of a rank-1 formal subtorus of $\Hat{\Ag}^x$ to this neighborhood.
+Analogously, we define $T_x^m\Agr$ to be the $m$th order neighborhood of $x$ in $\Agr$.
+We define a primitive $m$th order Serre-Tate direction to be the restriction of a rank-1 formal subtorus of $\widehat{\Agr}^x$ to this neighborhood.

-\end{defn} We note that for any positive $k$, there are only finitely many kth order Serre-Tate directions.
+\end{defn} We note that for any positive $m$, there are only finitely many $m$th order Serre-Tate directions.

-\begin{defn} An ordinary abelian variety $A/\F_q$ is said to be \textbf{hypersymmetric} if $A$ is isogenous to $E^g$, where $E/\F_q$ is an ordinary Elliptic curve. \end{defn}